 "Crazy Woman Creek"

-I recently took a trip out west with the family.
+I recently took a cross country trip with the family out west.
 We traveled through many states and took in spectacular views and vistas.
 It was indeed, a breathtaking experience.
 On our way home, as we moved through Wyoming's land, we crossed a body of water called, "Crazy Woman Creek."

 "Hey mom!" my oldest son yelled from the back seat.
 "We're going over your kind of water."